MishraDrisha/BSE_My_Ball_Tracking_Robot_Portfolio/index.md

 |:--:|:--:|:--:|:--:|
 | Drisha M | STEM High School | Electrical Engineering | Incoming Freshman

-**Replace the BlueStamp logo below with an image of yourself and your completed project.
-Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.
  <img src="20240628_101954.jpg" width="300" height="400">

 # Final Thoughts and Demo